annapoliswu/chemSims/egdd.md

 Include a notepad on side that auto records the mass and there can be a note about D = M/V to calculate volume from mass.

-_Note: Minimum viable product - start with beaker and similar glassware.
-The main focus is on introduction to the glassware, don't make overly complicated. _
+_Note: Minimum viable product is to start with the beaker and similar glassware.
+The main focus is on introduction to the glassware, don't make overly complicated._

 # Objects/Entities